Regional Recycling Market Development Workshop

 Program and Speaker Highlights

-Chantal Fryer has served in the role of the Director of the Recycling Market Development at the South Carolina Department of Commerce for the past 13 years.
+Chantal Fryer (above) has served as the Director of the Recycling Market Development at the South Carolina Department of Commerce for the past 13 years.
 She manages the 14 member Governor-appointed South Carolina Recycling Market Development Advisory Council whose role is to advise the state on markets and actions necessary to continue to increase recycling in the state.
 She assists the recycling industry with market analysis and other economic development work.
 She provides manufacturers with technical assistance to help them recycle materials, connecting them with the $13 billion recycling industry across the state.
 She manages the Your Bottle Means Jobs campaign that connects the act of recycling with the jobs it creates and is a partner with the SC Department of Health and Environmental Control on the Don't Waste Food SC initiative to reduce food waste by 50% by 2030.

 NMRC/NRC will provide top-notch experts who will lead the conversation to further the recycling markets development discussion, including Chantal Fyer.
 Chantal will discuss recycling market development at the state level, how this is achieved and who benefits.